Aliases for SPRY2 Gene

 GeneCards Summary for SPRY2 Gene

 SPRY2 (Sprouty RTK Signaling Antagonist 2) is a Protein Coding gene.
-Diseases associated with SPRY2 include Adrenal Cortical Adenocarcinoma and Thanatophoric Dysplasia, Type Ii.
-Among its related pathways are Prostate Cancer and FGF signaling pathway.
-GO annotations related to this gene include protein kinase binding and protein serine/threonine kinase inhibitor activity.
-An important paralog of this gene is SPRY3.
+Diseases associated with SPRY2 include Iga Nephropathy 3 and Adrenal Cortical Adenocarcinoma.
+Among its related pathways are Ectoderm Differentiation and Negative regulation of FGFR3 signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein serine/threonine kinase inhibitor activity.
+An important paralog of this gene is SPRY1.

 UniProtKB/Swiss-Prot for SPRY2 Gene